6 Best Dual Sport Motorcycles

 1. Yamaha WR250R

 Yamaha has always been on top of its game regarding motorcycles.
-The Yamaha WR250R is just one of the many examples of the brand’s unrelenting dedication to putting out great products for riders to enjoy.
-This motorcycle marries the idea of a WR0 off-road and YZ motocross platforms.
+The Yamaha WR250R is just one of the many examples of the brand’s dedication to building a well-rounded machine for riders.
+This motorcycle marries the idea of a WR off-road dirt bike and YZ motocross platforms.
 That said, you can only expect the best from this powerhouse bike.

-The dimensions of this bike are perfect for the off-road adventure you need.
-It’s about 85.6 inches long with 48.4 inches in height.
-The width of the bike sits around 31.9 inches.
+The dimensions of this bike are perfect for the off road performance you need.
+It’s about 85.6 inches long with 48.4 inches in height and a seat height of 36.6 inches.
 The wet weight of this bike can go up to about 295 lbs.

 Right off the bat, you’ll notice that its design is race-oriented.
 It can handle off-road qualities such as a linkage-mounted shock to the brand’s chassis.
-Moreover, it comes with a fully adjustable front fork and 10.6 inches of travel.
-With such architecture, you get to enjoy Yamaha’s semi-double-cradle frame.
+Moreover, it comes with a fully adjustable fork and 10.6 inches of travel.
+With such architecture, you get to enjoy Yamaha’s semi-double-cradle frame and good suspension.

 2. BETA 500RR-S

 Beta has been working hard by putting out great offers for the market to enjoy.
 The Italian company proves itself a worthy competitor of the entries on our list.
-Today, we’re taking a look at the Beta 500RR-S. This motorcycle has the biggest displacement among the company’s four cycles.
+Today, we’re taking a look at the BETA 500RR-S, a plenty capable option with more power than most in its class.

-This top-notch bike implements the use of Sachs ZF forks, six-speed transmission, as well as fuel injection.
-As an added feature, it also features the innovative Trail Tech Voyager GPS.
-This technology will keep you right on track wherever you are.
-It’s, perhaps, your best friend when it comes to traversing the most challenging of terrains.
+This bike implements Sachs ZF suspension, six-speed transmission, as well as fuel injection.
+As an added feature, it also includes the innovative Trail Tech Voyager GPS to keep you on track wherever you are.
+It’s especially helpful when tackling challenging dirt trails.

-Beta also claims that the 500RR-S is one of the lightest dual-sport motorcycles in the market.
-It only weighs around 247 lbs.
-As for its features, you can expect a liquid-cooled, single-cylinder, four-stroke engine for this bike.
-It also has a displacement of 478 ccs and a fuel capacity of 2 gallons.
+Beta also claims that the 500RR-S is one of the lightest dual sport bikes in the market at just 247 lbs.
+It features a liquid-cooled, single-cylinder, four-stroke engine with a displacement of 478cc and a fuel capacity of 2 gallons.
+The low weight and high ground clearance make it ideal for adventure on or off-road.

 3. Kawasaki KLX250

 Every beginner needs a great bike that can learn with them.
-Kawasaki, being one of the leading manufacturers in the market, came up with one of the best beginner’s dual-sport motorcycles today.
-This well-rounded bike may not have the biggest displacement, but it sure can perform well, especially for budding dual-sport riders.
+Kawasaki, being one of the leading manufacturers, came up with one of the best dual sport motorcycles for new riders — the KLX250.
+This street legal motorcycle may not have the biggest displacement, but it delivers fun, good suspension, and reliable street manners.

 4. Zero FX ZF3.6